bibanon/android-development-codex/Devices/Other-Devices/HTC-HD2.md

 Download an [official Windows Mobile Rom from here](http://forum.xda-developers.com/showthread.php?t=577717).
 The newest ROM edition is `2.13`, so look for the `Leo 2.13` folder and find your model. *Double check that you have the right ROM for the right model.*

-1. Back up your sd card and format it.
+1. Back up your sd card and *fully format* it.

 2. Extract the file `leoimg.nbh` from the official rom you previously downloaded.(This can be done with a program like 7zip)